bryandugan/bryan-dugan/content/posts/Setting up a new Mac for development with Homebrew/Setting up a new Mac for development with Homebrew.md

 ## Installing Homebrew

-Homebrew is a command line interface(CLI) package manager for OSX.
+Homebrew is a command-line interface(CLI) package manager for OSX.
 In order to install Homebrew.
 Copy and paste the below command into your terminal to get started.
 If the below command doesn't work, take a look at the [Homebrew documentation](https://brew.sh).

 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"